 Among all the confusion and uncertainty surrounding Brexit, one thing is for sure — the Spanish Digital Nomad Visa is available to British citizens who want to live and work in Spain.

 Spain’s Digital Nomad Visa is pretty competitive compared to other countries, despite it being much newer.
-Portugal’s program, for example, is clearer and easier to apply for as it has been around longer, but Spain requires a lower minimum income.
-Compared to Estonia, the first country to introduce a digital visa, Spain is much more relaxed about how long you can stay in the country — especially with those visa extensions!
+While Portugal's program is clearer and easier to apply for, Spain has a lower minimum income requirement.
+Compared to Estonia, the first country to introduce a digital nomad visa, Spain is much more flexible with visa extensions and how long you can stay in the country.

 As great as Spain’s Digital Nomad Visa is for citizens of Australia, the USA, the UK, and more, we do have to come clean about one thing: The Spanish administrative system is no fun.
 On the long list of reasons to live and work in Spain, it’s not often you find “to spend time sitting in government buildings” or “to get really confused and frustrated”.

 So if you want to reduce all your admin to the minimum and spend more time at the beach, exploring the architecture, or draining a jug of sangria, you need Xolo.